Mullvad has been in the privacy game for a while, even back when VPN wasn’t so “mainstream.”

 There is no live chat support service, and its email-based support service can also be a bit lackluster.

-By emailing [email protected] you are able to receive basic-level support, however, their responses, whilst quick, can be a bit vague.
+By emailing [email protected] you are able to receive basic-level support, however, their responses, while quick, can be a bit vague.

 Given that Mullvad is not the most user-friendly VPN out there then this lack of support could be a major problem for potential users.